 The Logitech G Pro X SUPERLIGHT and the Glorious Model O Wireless are both excellent wireless gaming mice.
 While the Glorious is a very lightweight mouse, the Logitech is even lighter.
 The Logitech also has a wider CPI range and is fully compatible with both Windows and macOS.
 On the other hand, the Glorious has RGB lighting and charges via USB-C instead of the older Micro-USB standard, like the Logitech does.
 Overall, they're both excellent mice, though if you prioritize a lightweight design over anything else, the Logitech may be the better choice.

 The Logitech G Pro Wireless is better for most uses than the Glorious Model O Wireless.
-The Logitech is a better choice for those with small hands using palm and claw grips, it has a higher CPI range, and less CPI variation, so the sensor doesn't under or overshoot.
+The Logitech is a better choice for those with small hands using palm and claw grips, has a higher CPI range, and has less CPI variation, so the sensor doesn't under or overshoot.
 It also has many more programmable buttons.
-However, the Glorious is much lighter and the feet provide a better gliding experience.
+However, the Glorious is much lighter, and the feet provide a better gliding experience.

 The SteelSeries Aerox 3 Wireless and the Glorious Model O Wireless are very much alike as they both have a lightweight honeycomb body, an ambidextrous shape, and a six-button layout.
 The Glorious is marginally better due to its superior build quality and higher-quality PTFE feet.
 However, the SteelSeries has Bluetooth capability, multi-device pairing, and its Engine 3 software is compatible with macOS, which isn't the case with the Glorious Core software.